-¶ 3 Leave a comment on paragraph 3 0 The personal nature of this recording does not necessarily mean its an inferior recording.
+Another Side is a solid release.
 Yes, it could be argued that the songs on Another Side are not as important in comparison with his earlier albums.
 True, but it’s hardly a weak album.
 It Ain’t Me, Babe is a Dylan classic.
 My Back Pages is a very witty, surprisingly personal statement.
 Chimes of Freedom is a bell-weather political anthem.
-To Ramona and Spanish Harlem Incident are slight by Dylan-standards, but nevertheless very well-crafted love songs.
+To Ramona and Spanish Harlem Incident are perhaps slight by Dylan-standards, but nevertheless very well-crafted love songs.

-¶ 5 Leave a comment on paragraph 5 0 By Another Side Dylan had moved beyond his reliance on traditional folk melodies.
+By Another Side Dylan had moved beyond his reliance on traditional folk melodies.
 He was clearly moving towards a pop/rock sound and more literary-influenced lyrics.
 Many have speculated that the Beatles were a major influence in this move.
 Given the colossal impact they were having at the time of this recording, they undoubtedly were.
-Susie Rotolo, a long-time girlfriend, also contributed by introducing Dylan to new authors, theater and painting.
+Susie Rotolo, a long-time girlfriend, also contributed by introducing Dylan to new authors, theater, and painting.
 Dave Van Ronk also contributed to his transformation by introducing him to new writers and thinkers (documented in his book The Mayor of McDougal Street).

-¶ 6 Leave a comment on paragraph 6 0 Dylan ignored intense pressure from his established fan-base who were demandind that he not change from his older Freewheelin’/Times Are A’Changing style.
-The folk revivalist movement was very influential at the time and demanded strict adherence to traditional musical styles.
-The revivalists were not enamored with Dylan’s sudden shift to a more popular, less political, and less traditional style.
+Dylan ignored intense pressure from his established fan base who were demanding that he not change from his older Freewheelin’/Times Are A’Changing style.
+The folk revivalist movement was very influential at the time and many demanded strict adherence to traditional musical styles.
+They were not enamored with Dylan’s sudden shift to a more popular, less political, and less traditional style.
 Articles in both The Little Sandy Review and Sing Out lambasted Dylan for “selling out” traditional folk music.
 Dylan, as would be the pattern throughout his career, paid them little heed.
-The full text of the letter is available here.
+The full text of the Sing Out article is available here.

-¶ 8 Leave a comment on paragraph 8 0 Bob Dylan is a notoriously private man leading a very public life.
+Bob Dylan is a notoriously private man leading a very public life.
 He avoids letting the press or his fans know him on a personal level.
 In fact, obscuring his personal identity from outsiders has been a hobby of his from the very beginning of his career.
 At his NYC Town Hall concert in 1964 (which was released as part of the Bootleg Series) he said that he “had his Bob Dylan mask on”, implying that the person we see on stage, the person we listen to on records is not the real Robert Zimmerman.
-In one of his first recorded interviews he told a whole stream of lies about his personal history, presumably to throw people off his trail.
-Throughout his career he has often responded with anger or sarcasm if a reporter persists with personal questions.
+In one of his first recorded interviews, he told a whole stream of lies about his personal history, presumably to throw people off his trail.
+Throughout his career, he has often responded with anger or sarcasm if a reporter persists with personal questions.
 He once actually came to blows with the infamous “garbologist” A.J.
 Weberman, after he refused to stop pestering him.
+Weberman said:

-¶ 10 Leave a comment on paragraph 10 0 However, Dylan occasionally lowered his guard in his liner notes of his early albums.
-In the notes for Times he reminisces at some length about his childhood, his youthful dreams, his ambitions.
-He is particularly revealing (and thought provoking) in the notes he wrote for Joan Baez’s In Concert Part 2.
+However, Dylan occasionally lowers his guard.
+In the notes for Times, he reminisces at some length about his childhood, his youthful dreams, his ambitions.
+He is particularly revealing (and thought-provoking) in the notes he wrote for Joan Baez’s In Concert Part 2.

-¶ 12 Leave a comment on paragraph 12 0 A lack of moral certitude is a general theme that runs throughout the notes, an idea also at the heart of many of the songs on the recording, especially My Back Pages.
-From the notes:
+A lack of moral certitude is a general theme that runs throughout the notes, an idea also at the heart of many of the songs on the recording, especially My Back Pages.

-¶ 16 Leave a comment on paragraph 16 0 Second, Dylan mentions being too far to hear “Nixon’s dawg barking”, presumably a reference to Nixon’s famous “Checkers” speech, made when Nixon was Eisenhower’s vice-presidential nominee and trying to defend himself against allegations that he improperly used political funds for his own gain.
-In this speech, Nixon said that he would never do anything like that, the only gift he ever accepted was a cute dog named Checkers that his family loved and – doggone it – he wasn’t giving it up.
+Second, Dylan mentions being too far away to hear “Nixon’s dawg barking”, presumably a reference to Nixon’s famous “Checkers” speech, made when Nixon was Eisenhower’s vice-presidential nominee and trying to defend himself against allegations that he improperly used political funds for his own gain.
+In this speech, Nixon said that he would never do anything like that, the only gift he ever accepted was a cute dog named Checkers that his family loved, and – doggone it – he wasn’t giving it up.
 (The bit about Checkers starts around 17:45.)

 go fit your battle